-Reminiscent of a cherished Norman Rockwell piece of art, historic downtown is adorned in tens of thousands of sparkling lights, lamp posts are decked with wreaths, a retired steam engine provides a beautiful glistening backdrop for must-have holiday photos, and multiple events occur which include a very special luminaria lighting event which many consider a must-see.
+Reminiscent of a cherished Norman Rockwell piece of art, historic downtown is adorned in tens of thousands of sparkling lights, lamp posts are decked with wreaths, and a retired steam engine provides a beautiful glistening backdrop for must-have holiday photos.

 Based on the adventures of the classic children’s book The Polar Express by Chris Van Allsburg, the Grand Canyon Railway will take you on a journey to the “North Pole”!
 Departing from Williams (33 miles west of Flagstaff), this enchanting train will arrive at the “North Pole,” where Santa Claus and his reindeer merrily wait to hand out presents.
 Hot chocolate and cookies will be provided by Santa’s chefs during the train ride.
 Those interested are encouraged to call early to make reservations.

 “Is there a Santa Claus?” eight-year-old Virginia O’Hanlon wrote in a letter to the New York Sun newspaper in 1897.
 The newspaper’s heartfelt reply, printed on the front page and written by a reporter struggling with the death of his wife, has been part of American Christmas folklore for more than 100 years.
 “The most real things in the world are those that neither children nor men can see.”
 Based on a true story.